makrai/notes/bengio14-repr-learn.md

 # 2 Why should we care about learning representations?

-* Representation learning [has]
+* Representation learning has
    * regular workshops at the leading conferences NIPS and ICML, and a new
   *  conference dedicated to it, ICLR
-  * sometimes ... the header of Deep Learning or Feature Learning
+  * sometimes the header of Deep Learning or Feature Learning
-* Below, we briefly highlight some ... empirical successes both in academia and in industry
+* Below, we briefly highlight some empirical successes both in academia and in industry

 ## 2.1 Speech Recognition and Signal Processing